neo4j-product-examples/knowledge-graph-agent/kyc-agent.md

-# Aura Knowledge Graph Agent - Step-by-Step Guide
+# A KYC Agent - Step-by-Step Guide

 This guide walks you through creating a KYC (Know Your Customer) analyst agent using Neo4j's Aura GraphRAG Agent functionality.